TienMPhan/TienMPhan.github.io/_ml/2020-12-28-Apply-Machine-Learning-Cont.md

 * Predicted: 0, Actual: 1 --- False negative
 * Predicted: 1, Actual: 0 --- False positive

+ **Precision** means the percentage of your results which are relevant.
+On the other hand, **recall** refers to the percentage of total relevant results correctly classified by your algorithm

 **Precision**: of all patients we predicted where $y=1$, what fraction actually has cancer?

 $$\frac{\rm True\,Positives}{\rm Total\,number\,of\,predicted\,positives} = \frac{\rm True\,Positives}{\rm True\,Positives + False\,Positives}$$